Canada country brief

 People to people links are strong and diverse despite geographic distance.
 A working holiday program allows young people to travel and work for set periods in each other's country.
 Tourism links are strong and growing.

 Of particular note, educational links continue to grow with Universities Australia's 2018 International links data identifying 363 agreements between Australian universities and vocational providers and Canadian institutions covering student and apprentice exchanges, and academic and research collaboration.
 There are more than 130 members of the Association for Canadian Studies in Australia and New Zealand.
-Canadian student enrolments remained steady in 2018, with 4,647 Canadians enrolled in Australian educational institutions (Higher Education, VET, Schools, ELICOS and Non-award programs) as at November 2018 (year to date).
+Canadian student enrolments declined slightly in 2020, with 4,347 Canadians enrolled in Australian educational institutions (Higher Education, VET, Schools, ELICOS and Non-award programs).
 The majority of Canadian students were enrolled in higher education programmes and were studying in the fields of medicine, health and the sciences.
 A number of Australian universities deliver Australian qualifications in Canada, including Charles Sturt University which has an in-market campus in Burlington, Ontario.
 During a visit to Canada in 2015, then Foreign Minister Bishop and her then counterpart, Foreign Minister Nicholson, witnessed the signing of a memorandum of understanding between Universities Australia and Mitacs, a Canadian not-for-profit research and training organisation, that will allow Australian undergraduate students to participate in an elite research internship program in Canada for the first time.

 Like Australia, Canada has a low population density and a vast wealth of natural resources.
-The Canadian economy was the 10th biggest economy in the world by GDP ($US billions, current prices) in 2018 (according to the International Monetary Fund's World Economic Outlook, October 2018 database).
+The Canadian economy was the 10th biggest economy in the world by GDP ($US billions, current prices) in 2019 (according to the International Monetary Fund's World Economic Outlook, October 2020 database).
 Australia was ranked 14th.
 Canada is highly integrated with the US economy, with each being the other's major trading partner.
-Canada has improved its ranking to 14th (from 15th) most competitive nation economically among 137 countries ranked by the World Economic Forum (in the 2017-2018 WEF Global Competitiveness Report).
-Australia improved its ranking over the previous year, from 22nd to 21st.
+Canada is the 14th most competitive nation economically among 141 countries ranked by the World Economic Forum (in the WEF Global Competitiveness Report, 2019).
+Australia is ranked 16th.

 Trade and investment

-In 2017-18, two-way trade in goods was $3.8 billion with Australia exporting $1.7 billion in goods to Canada.
-Top performing exports in 2017-18 included alcoholic beverages (Canada is Australia's fourth largest overseas market for wine by value), beef, other meats and aluminium ores and concentrates.
-The top three merchandise imports from Canada in the same period were agricultural machinery and parts medicaments (including veterinary), aircraft, spacecraft and parts and non-electric engines and motors.
+In 2019-20, two-way trade in goods was $4.7 billion with Australia exporting $2.1 billion in goods to Canada.
+Top performing exports in 2019-20 included alcoholic beverages (Canada is Australia's fourth largest overseas market for wine by value), beef and other meats.
+The top three merchandise imports from Canada in the same period were medicaments (including veterinary), wheat, non electric engines and motors and agricultural machinery (excluding tractors) and parts.

-Two-way services trade was valued at $3 billion in 2017-18, with Australia exporting $1.1 billion in services to Canada.
+Two-way services trade was valued at approximately $3 billion in 2019-20, with Australia exporting almost $1 billion in services to Canada.
 Services trade was mainly in personal and education-related travel.
 Though Canada's trade regime is generally liberal and transparent, tariff peaks and other distorting trade mechanisms apply to domestically sensitive agricultural sectors such as dairy and poultry.
 Tariff rates can be found on the APEC Tariff Database.

 Investment ties are substantial.
-At the end of 2017, Australian investment in Canada was valued at $46.9 billion, an increase of 9 per cent over 2016 (representing 2.1 per cent of all Australian foreign investment).
-This places Canada as the 11th most popular destination for Australia's total outwards investment).
-Over 90 Australian companies operate in Canada, including in the mining and resources sector, education, finance, travel services and retail.
-Canadian investment in Australia was valued at over $47.3 billion at the end of 2017 (representing a 13.8 per cent increase in total Canadian investment over 2016 figures).
-Canada is Australia's 11th largest source of investment, providing 1.4 per cent of Australia's total inwards investment, mostly in resources and manufacturing.
+At the end of 2019, Australian investment in Canada was valued at $83.4 billion, an increase of 4.6 per cent over 2018 (representing 2.8 per cent of all Australian foreign investment).
+This places Canada as the 8th most popular destination for Australia's total outwards investment).
+As of 2018-19, 180 Australian companies operate in Canada.
+Canadian investment in Australia was valued at $60.7 billion at the end of 2019 (representing a 13.4 per cent increase in total Canadian investment over 2018 figures).
+Canada is Australia's 11th largest source of investment, providing 1.6 per cent of Australia's total inwards investment.

 Australia and Canada grant each other preferential tariff rates on a limited range of products agreed under the Canada Australia Trade Agreement (CANATA), established in 1960 and amended in 1973.
 As CANATA pre-dates the multilateral trading system, most of its provisions have been superseded by tariff reductions achieved by negotiation in the WTO, and now the CPTPP.